Attention A T users. To access the menus on this page please perform the following steps.

 Learn about health risks and why you should talk to your provider about your sexual orientation identity, birth sex, and self-identified gender identity in the fact sheets below.

-VA Begins Action to Allow for Gender-Affirming Surgeries in VA Health Care Coverage
+Gender-Affirming Surgeries in VA Health Care Coverage